BHP Group gives long-awaited go ahead for Jansen potash mine in Saskatchewan

 The long-delayed project, located about 140 kilometres east of Saskatoon, is expected to produce about 4.35 million tonnes of potash per year with the potential for further expansions.

+It includes construction of an underground mine and surface infrastructure including a processing facility, a product storage building and a rail loading system.

-BHP also says it has signed a deal with Westshore Terminals in Delta, B.C., to handle the potash that will be shipped to export markets.
+BHP also said it has signed a deal with Westshore Terminals in Delta, B.C., to handle the potash that will be shipped to export markets.

 Ahead of the decision, BHP had already spent billions on the Jansen project including the construction of two mine shafts that are nearly complete.